 The original plan was to ride from Denver to Aspen, but due to ice and snow conditions (very unusual in the middle of May), we re-routed to Durango.
 This is the point in the trip when I learned an expensive lesson.
 My husband was a stickler about planning the route and gearing up, but would’ve been willing to wing it with finding a hotel on the road.
 Not me.
 If I’m on the road all day, I want a comfortable bed, a hot shower and room service at the end of the day.
 So before we left Miami, I made reservations in nice hotels at each scheduled stop.

-Because we couldn’t avoid this unseasonal storm entirely, we still hit weather.
+Although we we-routed our Denver to Aspen trip due to ice and snow, we couldn’t avoid this unseasonal storm entirely; we still hit weather.
 I got clobbered by wind, rain and hail.
 Riding to from Durango to Moab, the sky opened up and it rained and then hailed, and then rained and then hailed.
 For three hours straight.
 My husband couldn’t pull over, and even though I had all the right gear (a godsend!), I was cold, wet and a bit miserable.
 I’m so glad we had full face helmets, because they provide better protection.
 You never know what kind of debris a large truck can kick up, and some of the hail was as large as chickpeas.
 We were fortunate we didn’t have any major debris fly up, although some hit the fairing and windshield.